coronensis/tort/README.md

 This project started out with the intention to implement a simple RTOS based on OSEK/VXD for the ATmega328P to be run in a simulator.
 It ended up with a hardware device being able to play Tetris: The "**Tetris Machine**".
-An RTOS was also implemented, although very different from what was originally intended :)
+An RTOS was implemented, although very different from what was originally intended :)

-On the hardware side the project consists of a device based on the ATmega328P microcontroller (which is also powering Arduino Uno boards), a monochrome LCD display, a couple of LEDs, buttons and a potentiometer.
+On the hardware side the project consists of a device based on the ATmega328P microcontroller (which is powering Arduino Uno boards), a monochrome LCD display, a couple of LEDs, buttons and a potentiometer.
 The hardware was put together on a breadboard and is doomed to exist only until I need some of its components for other projects.
 It is trivial to build,